Kratom for Opiate Withdrawal: A Canadian Harm Reduction Guide

 Why Lab-Tested Kratom Matters for Withdrawal

 Every batch we ship is third-party tested for alkaloid content, heavy metals, and microbial contamination.
 We never sell extract-spiked powder or 7-OH concentrates.
 When your body is already destabilized, consistency and purity aren’t optional.
-See our lab testing standards.
+See our guide, Lab Tested Kratom.

 Is kratom legal in Canada for this use?